php-ru/symfony-docs-ru/service_container/debug.rst

     # add this option to display "hidden services" too (those whose ID starts with a dot)
     $ php bin/console debug:container --show-hidden

-.. versionadded:: 4.1
-    Hidden services and the ``--show-hidden`` option were introduced in Symfony 4.1.

 To see a list of all of the available types that can be used for autowiring, run:

 .. code-block:: terminal